Hyperbolic hyperbolic-by-cyclic groups are cubulable: The bootstrap

 We distinguish two cases.
 The first case is when the Kurosh co-rank of $\calB$ is at least $3$.
-Since $\psi$ is hyperbolic, it is also relatively atoroidal.
+Some positive power $\psi$ of~$\phi$ preserves $\calB$ and, by \Cref{lem;fullyirred}, $\psi \in \aut{G,\calB}$ is relatively fully irreducible.
+Since $G \rtimes_\psi \mathbb Z$ is hyperbolic, it has no $\mathbb Z^2$-subgroups and there are no $\psi$-periodic conjugacy classes of nontrivial elements in~$G$.
+In particular, $\psi \in \aut{G,\calB}$ is relatively atoroidal.
 By \cref{thm;relative_cubulation}, $ G \rtimes_\psi \bbZ$ acts cocompactly on a CAT(0) cube complex, where each cell stabiliser is either trivial or conjugate to a finite index subgroup of some quasiconvex cubulable $B_i \rtimes \mathbb Z$.
-Groves and Manning's \cref{thm;groves_manning} thus implies that $G\rtimes_\psi \mathbb{Z}$ is cubulable.
-It has finite index in $G\rtimes_\phi \mathbb{Z}$, so the latter is also cubulable.
+Groves and Manning's \cref{thm;groves_manning} thus implies $G\rtimes_\psi \mathbb{Z}$ is cubulable.
+It naturally embeds in $G\rtimes_\phi \mathbb{Z}$ with finite index, so the latter is also cubulable by \cite[Lem.~7.14]{Wise_book}.